 The sacred in the heart: the Festival de La Chaise-Dieu brings together thousands of music lovers and artists of international renown in the heart of a small village.
 And within an exceptional Gothic heritage: the Saint-Robert Abbey.
 With amazing acoustics, top-of-the-range programming and a warm atmosphere… Everything combines to offer festival-goers exceptional moments.
 Since more than half a century, the festival of sacred, classical or chamber music, thrills the abbey of La Chaise-Dieu.
 For 10 days, each year, at the end of August.

-More than 50 years of concerts at La Chaise-Dieu
+57 years of concerts at La Chaise-Dieu

 A festival born from a passion for the piano in La Chaise-Dieu